Guide to VeraCrypt – Safely Encrypt Files

-VeraCrypt is a piece of open-source software that enables anyone to effectively and safely protect their files, such as entire drives or system partitions, against prying eyes.
-In this article, we'll show you what VeraCrypt is capable of, and how you can use it to encrypt your data.
+VeraCrypt is open-source software that enables anyone to effectively and safely protect their files, drives, or system partitions, from prying eyes.
+In this article, we'll show you what VeraCrypt is capable of and how you can use it to encrypt your data.
 Should you be asking yourself why it's necessary to do so in the first place, we recommend starting out with our article on encrypting Windows, Mac, and external hard drives.

 What Encryption Options Does VeraCrypt Offer?

-- File container: With this method, you'll create a digital vault in which sensitive data is stored.
-This container can be made available both online and offline, and on hard drives or removable storage devices like USB sticks, network drives, or even in the cloud.
+File container: With this method, you'll create a digital vault for storing sensitive data.
+This container can be made available both online and offline on hard drives or removable storage devices like USB sticks, network drives, or even in the cloud.

-- Encrypt a non-system partition/drive: Should your hard drive or solid state drive (SSD) be divided into partitions, you can use this option to encrypt it in its entirety.
+Encrypt a non-system partition/drive: Should your hard drive or solid-state drive (SSD) be divided into partitions, use this option to fully encrypt it.
 The same method can be used for removable storage devices like USB sticks or smart cards.

 Encrypt Files With VeraCrypt

-Below, we've provided a step-by-step guide detailing how you can encrypt sensitive data using VeraCrypt.
+Below, we've provided a step-by-step guide that shows how you can encrypt sensitive data using VeraCrypt.
 To start, open the program and click on Create volume.

 To start encrypting your files, launch VeraCrypt and click on Create volume.